PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 rewrite-or-prune guard, following topology checkpoint, and every other raw pair caller.
 Production remains unchanged until its merged prune-aware summary owner is implemented separately.

+The latest checkpoint implements that merged final placeholder binary-adapter summary owner.
+It removes the tensor snapshot and two raw-result locals while retaining optional context forwarding, all other raw pair callers, the preceding reconciliation mapping, rewrite-or-prune guard, topology successor, and the full 128/128 store.